asapdotid/ansible-role-gitlab_runner/README.md

 </h1>

 <p align="center" style="font-size: 1.2rem;">
-    This ansible role install and configure GitLab Runner packages On Ubuntu, CentOS.
+    This ansible role install and configure GitLab Runner packages On AlmaLinux, Debian, RedHat and Rocky Linux.
 </p>

 > GitLab 16.0 and later

-This role will install the [official GitLab Runner](https://gitlab.com/gitlab-org/gitlab-runner) (custom and inspire from [riemers](https://github.com/riemers/ansible-gitlab-runner)) with updates.
+This role will install the [official GitLab Runner](https://gitlab.com/gitlab-org/gitlab-runner).
+(Custom and inspire from [riemers](https://github.com/riemers/ansible-gitlab-runner)) with updates.
 Needed something simple and working, this did the trick for me.

 ### Runner authentication tokens (also called runner tokens)

-In `GitLab 16.0 and later`, you can use an authentication token to register runners instead of a registration token.
-Runner registration tokens have been deprecated.
+> In `GitLab 16.0 and later`, you can use an authentication token to register runners instead of a registration token. _Runner registration tokens have been deprecated_.

 To generate an authentication token, you create a runner in the GitLab UI and use the authentication token instead of the registration token.